juaml/junifer/docs/extending/extension.rst

 ============================

 Junifer is designed to be easily extensible.
-Through the use of a registry and decorators, we can easily add new functinality to junifer on runtime.
+Through the use of a registry and decorators, we can easily add new functionality to junifer on runtime.
 This is done by creating a new python module and importing it before running junifer.

 A special consideration has to be made when using the :ref:`code-less configuration<codeless>`.
 In this case, the